Phanic-meta/Strawberry-Cake/README.md

 # Fluffy Cake
-A light weight reaction Bot
+A small reaction Bot

-need costum emojis and a coresponding role the emoji and role **must have** matching names to work
+need costum emojis and a coresponding role on the discord server the emoji and role **must have** matching names to work